-If the complaint is judged to be valid, the Monitoring Officer will consider whether apply the Council's criteria for assessing if an investigation is appropriate or whether it merits formal investigation.
-The Monitoring Officer will not commence any formal investigation without consulting and, after consultation with the Independent Person., take a decision as to whether it merits formal investigation.
+If the complaint is judged to be valid, the Monitoring Officer will consider whether an investigation is appropriate or whether it merits formal investigation.
+The Monitoring Officer will not commence any formal investigation without consulting the Independent Person.

 The Monitoring Officer will inform the subject member or co-opted member of receipt of the allegation and its details and of their right to consult the Monitoring Officer and Independent Person.
-This decision will normally be taken within 14-30 days of receiving your complaint.
+This decision will normally be taken within 30 days of receiving your complaint.
 Where the Monitoring Officer has taken a decision, he/she will inform you, the member and the Independent Person of his/her decision in writing and the reasons for that decision.